marcussacana/AquaPlusEditor/README.md

 The FNT is unstable, I think will works only with the Utawarerumono: Itsuwari no Kamen

 To the Steam version load the font from the FNT file, you need patch the executable, See [Executable Patches](#executable-patches)

-This tool can't edit the .tex files from the Steam version
-(LZ77 Algorithm outdated, if someone give-me a complete implementation of the LZ77 in C# I can add support)
+You can need edit the Font.tex inside the Data\ENG\Texture\Font.tex too.

 ## Executable Patches: